 At Tiano O’Dell, PLLC, we regularly help clients who have sustained severe injuries as a result of the negligence of another person.
 This includes the following types of injuries:

-• Brain Injuries.
-Traumatic brain injuries usually occur due to a sharp blow to the head.
+- Brain Injuries.
 A brain injury can leave a victim suffering from significant physical and cognitive disabilities.

-• Broken Bones.
-When a victim sustains broken bones, they often are unable to resume normal activities for an extended period of time, and they may need rehabilitation in order to make a full recovery.
+- Broken Bones.
+Victims often are unable to resume normal activities for an extended period of time, and they may need rehabilitation in order to make a full recovery.

-• Burn Injuries.
-Injuries caused by burns can occur in a variety of ways, and an estimated 450,000 burn injuries require treatment at the hospital each year across the United States.
+- Burn Injuries.
+An estimated 450,000 burn injuries require treatment at the hospital each year across the United States.

-• Spinal Cord Injuries.
+- Spinal Cord Injuries.
 Injuries to the spinal cord can be catastrophic and leave a victim partially or completely paralyzed.
-Spinal cord injuries can also be incredibly costly for victims and their families.

 What Damages Can I Recover In a Charleston, WV Personal Injury Case?

 If you or somebody you love has been injured due to the actions of another person, you may have a right to various types of compensation.
 The total amount of compensation awarded in these cases will vary depending on the factors related to each case.
-However, the personal injury lawyers at Tiano O’Dell, PLLC are regularly able to help clients recover the following:
+However, the highly respected Charleston, WV personal injury lawyers at Tiano O’Dell, PLLC are regularly able to help clients recover the following:

 Economic Damages